What Is a Turkey's Snood?

-(noun) A fleshy protuberance above a turkey's bill that may also hang down over the bill.
+(noun) The snood is a fleshy protuberance above a turkey's bill that may also hang down over the bill.

 About the Snood

-The snood is similar to a wattle, and may be called a wattle when all of a turkey's face, head and neck markings are described together, but it is distinct.
-The base of the snood is just above the bill, and the total length can vary from just 1-2 inches to 5-6 inches or longer depending on the bird's gender, health and mood.
+The snood is similar to a wattle, and may be called a wattle when all of a turkey's face, head, and neck markings are described together, but it is a distinct feature.
+The base of the snood is just above the bill, and the total length can vary from just 1-2 inches to 5-6 inches or longer depending on the bird's gender, health, and mood.
 A short snood may stand upright and be pointed like a horn, while a longer snood will dangle down the bird's bill and may flop on one side or the other.

 Because the snood is fleshy and blood-filled, it can change length quickly.
 A short, compact snood may indicate an agitated bird, and turkey hunters have noted the snood shortening and withdrawing when a bird feels trapped or threatened.
-This may be a defensive response, since a long, dangling snood can be a hazard in a turkey fight – if it is injured, the bird may bleed profusely, and the snood could easily become infected through an open wound.
+This may be a defensive response, since a long, dangling snood can be a hazard in a fight: if the snood is injured, the bird may bleed profusely, and the snood could easily become infected through an open wound.
 Because turkeys can be aggressive, farmers who raise turkeys may have their birds de-snooded as chicks, removing the protuberance and lessening the risk of injury or infection.

 What a Snood Isn't

-- Cere: This is a fleshy patch of skin covering the base of the bill and often covering the nares.
-The cere may swell if infected, but does not dramatically change color or size as the snood will and is more often completely flat or slightly bulbous.
+- Cere: This is a fleshy patch of skin covering the base of the bill and often covering the nares (nostrils).
+The cere may swell if infected, but does not dramatically change color or size as the snood will and is more often completely flat or only slightly bulbous.

 - Basal Knob: This is an engorged, round structure at the base of the bill, but it is typically hard and does not change color or size as frequently as the snood, though it may change somewhat in breeding birds.
 It never, however, dangles over the bill.